elite159844/tommieblogwebsite/src/content/blog/Optimizing-Windows-10.md

 ## Customizing Nvidia Control Panel

-The Image shown below are the recommend settings for the nvidia control panel.
+The 2 Images shown below are the recommend settings for the nvidia control panel.
 These settings will improve performance.

 ![Nvidia](@assets/images/nvidia1.png)
 ![Nvidia](@assets/images/nvidia2.png)